jima80525/rplint/README.md

 I'd like to thank Brad Solomon for offering some excellent PRs on this and really moving it forward!

 ## Release Notes

+### 0.8.1

+* Fix for false positive matches when checking for phrases.
+For example "edit is" was triggering a contraction check for "it it".

 ### 0.6.0 -> 0.7.0  - 14 Feb 2021